 How to stay motivated while cutting down on alcohol

-Keeping on track is about learning skills to help you stick to your goals and make changes to your lifestyle.
-Here we’ll give you the help you need.
+The key to keeping motivated when you’re cutting back on drinking is to learn the skills you need to help you stick to your goals and make changes to your lifestyle.

-Our free Drinkaware: Track and Calculate Units app can help you set yourself a goal and track your progress.
-Also keep a note of how you feel as you cut back to help motivate you.
-You might have more energy, be sleeping better or feel clearer at work.
-Use our app to add up the calories you are not consuming and save the money you would have spent on alcohol.
-That will help you to concentrate on what you can have (whether that’s a food treat or some other purchase you’ve had your eye on, for example) rather than what you’re giving up.
+Keep a note of how you feel as you cut back to help motivate you.
+You might have more energy, be sleeping better or feel more productive.
+Use our app to add up the calories you are not consuming and the money you would have spent on alcohol.
+Concentrating on what you’ve gained is far more motivating than focusing on what you’ve given up.

 It is important to encourage yourself along the way.
 Even if your progress has been small, give yourself some praise.
 Think about how you can reward yourself for the progress you’ve made.
 For example, if you’ve saved money, could you treat yourself to something that you will enjoy, like a takeaway or some new clothes?
 The best rewards are personal to you and immediate.